 General access codes can arm and disarm the system.
 When the Code Required for Bypassing option is enabled, users will need to enter a valid access code when bypassing zones.
-Individual access codes can have the Zone Bypassing attribute disabled under Access Code Attribute programming.
-(See "[][5] Programming Access Codes" on page 10.)
+Individual access codes can have the Zone Bypassing attribute disabled under Access Code Attribute programming (see section 3.4 "[][5] Programming Access Codes").